LouWii/ErgoMax/README.md

 Each side of the keyboard is controlled via a ProMicro, which is a cheap, small Arduino compatible board running on an ATmega32u4.

 The 2 sides can be connected via a 3.5mm jack, just like the original ErgoDox.
-However, as the 2 sides posess their own ProMicro, that means they can also be working totally independently if needed.
+However, as the 2 sides possess their own ProMicro, that means they can also be working totally independently if needed.

-One downside here is that almost all pins of the ProMicro are used (only 2 remaining), making it impossible to add extra add-ons to the keyboard.
-Sadly, no RGB, and given we only have 2 free pins on each ProMicro, I doubt we'll be able to add RGB.
-Suggestions are welcome though.
+There are 2 pins free on each of the ProMicros, which can be used for whatever you want.
+I believe it would be possible to drive a RGB strip from it, since it requires only 1 drive pin (you would need to get GND and +5V from somewhere on the PCB).
+I was able to use both pins to add a rotary encoder.

 ### Jack connector